mbatchkarov/dc_evaluation/README.md

 ### Process with Stanford pipeline
-Process with Stanford CoreNLP (you will likely have to: to increase the maximum amount of memory available to the JVM):
+Process each labelled corpus with Stanford CoreNLP (you will likely have to: to increase the maximum amount of memory available to the JVM):

 ```
 cd DiscoUtils